percona/k8spg-docs/docs/data-insert.md

-# Insert sample data
+# 4 Insert sample data

-In this section you will learn to insert some sample data to PostgreSQL.
+The next step after [connecting to the cluster](connect.md) is to insert some sample data to PostgreSQL.

 ## Create a schema